quotient-im/libQuotient/CONTRIBUTING.md

 what's going on in these files should speak up in the Quotient room - I (Kitsune) will be very glad to help you out.

-The types map in `gtad.yaml` is the central switchboard when it comes to matching OpenAPI types with C++ (and Qt) ones.
-It uses the following type attributes aside from pretty obvious "imports:":
+The `types` map in `gtad.yaml` defines a mapping from OpenAPI types to C++/Qt.
+It uses the following type attributes aside from pretty obvious `imports:`:
 * `avoidCopy` - this attribute defines whether a const ref should be used instead of a value.
-For basic types like int this is obviously unnecessary; but compound types like `QVector` should rather be taken by reference when possible.
+For basic types like int this is obviously unnecessary;
+  but compound types like `QVector` should rather be taken by reference when possible.
-* `moveOnly` - some types are not copyable at all and must be moved instead (an obvious example is anything "tainted" with a member of type `std::unique_ptr<>`).
+* `moveOnly` - some types are not copyable at all and must be moved instead (an obvious example is any structure that uses, directly or indirectly, `std::unique_ptr<>`).
 * `useOmittable` - wrap types that have no value with "null" semantics (i.e. number types and custom-defined data structures) into a special `Omittable<>` template defined in `converters.h`, a drop-in upgrade over `std::optional`.
 * `omittedValue` - an alternative for `useOmittable`, just provide a value used for an omitted parameter.
 This is used for bool parameters which normally are considered false if omitted (or they have an explicit default value, passed in the "official" GTAD's `defaultValue` variable).
 * `initializer` - this is a _partial_ (see GTAD and Mustache documentation for explanations but basically it's a variable that is a Mustache template itself) that specifies how exactly a default value should be passed to the parameter.
   E.g., the default value for a `QString` parameter is enclosed into `QStringLiteral`.

 Instead of relying on the event structure definition in the OpenAPI files, `gtad.yaml` uses pointers to libQuotient's event structures: `EventPtr`, `RoomEventPtr` and `StateEventPtr`.
 Respectively, arrays of events, when encountered in OpenAPI definitions, are converted to `Events`, `RoomEvents` and `StateEvents` containers.
 When there's no way to figure the type from the definition, an opaque `QJsonObject` is used, leaving the conversion to the library and/or client code.

-## How to check proposed changes before submitting them

-Checking the code on at least one configuration is essential; if you only have a hasty fix that doesn't even compile, better make an issue and put a link to your commit or gist into it (with an explanation what it is about and why).

-### Standard checks

-The warnings configuration applied when using CMake can be found in `CMakeLists.txt`.
-Most warnings triggered by that configuration are not formally considered errors (the compiler will keep going) but please treat them as such.
-If you want to be cautious, you can use the following line for your IDE's Clang analyzer code model to enable as many compiler warnings as reasonable (that does not include `clang-tidy`/`clazy` warnings - see below on those):
-`-Weverything -Werror=return-type -Wno-c++98-compat -Wno-c++98-compat-pedantic -Wno-unused-macros -Wno-newline-eof -Wno-exit-time-destructors -Wno-global-constructors -Wno-gnu-zero-variadic-macro-arguments -Wno-documentation -Wno-missing-prototypes -Wno-shadow-field-in-constructor -Wno-padded -Wno-weak-vtables -Wno-unknown-attributes -Wno-comma -Wno-string-conversion -Wno-return-std-move-in-c++11`.

-### Continuous Integration

-We use CI to check buildability and smoke-testing on Linux (GCC, Clang), MacOS (Clang), and Windows (MSVC).
-Every PR will go through these, and you'll see the traffic lights from them on the PR page.
-If your PR fails on any platform double-check that it's not your code causing it - and fix (or ask how to fix if you don't know) if it is.

-### Other tools

-Recent versions of Qt Creator and CLion can automatically run your code through clang-tidy.
-The source code contains `.clang-tidy` file with the recommended set of checks that doesn't give too many false positives.

-Qt Creator in addition knows about clazy, a Qt-aware static analysis tool that hunts for Qt-specific issues that are easy to overlook otherwise, such as possible unintended copying of a Qt container.
-Most of clazy checks are relevant to our code, except:
-`fully-qualified-moc-types,overloaded-signal,qstring-comparison-to-implicit-char,foreach,non-pod-global-static,qstring-allocations,jni-signatures,qt4-qstring-from-array`.

 ### Submitting API changes